martingr1/mhdashboard/README.md

 # UX

-The design of this dahsboard was used to provide the user with a practical and pragmatic way to investigate trends into mental health statistics.
+The design of this dashboard was used to provide the user with a practical and pragmatic way to investigate trends into mental health statistics.
 I opted for a simple style in order to make the information as easy to digest as possible.

 Users can filter using one of the drop down selects at the top of the dashboard, or use one of the graphs in the main body.